 3. Keep Your Site Updated and Password Protected

-It’s crucial that you keep your site password-protected, including any sensitive files and data.
+You must keep your site password-protected, including any sensitive files and data.
 You may also want to consider securing your login page by using a tool such as WPS Hide Login:

 You can add another layer of protection by limiting login attempts on your site.
 There are a handful of effective WordPress plugins you can use for this, such as Login LockDown.
 This tool tracks and disables failed login attempts from suspicious IP addresses: